Structure of accessibility classes: Proof of Theorem

 \begin{theorem} \cite{RSS1996} Let $K$ be a locally compact (possibly non-closed) subset of $\R^{n}$.
 Then $K$ is $C^1$-homogeneous if and only if $K$ is a $C^1$-submanifold of $ \mathbb{R}^n$. \end{theorem}

-In order to prove Theorem \ref{mteo:differentiability.AC}, the idea is to apply the following theorem by Journ\'e:
+In order to prove Theorem \ref{mteo:differentiability.AC}, we will apply the following theorem by Journ\'e.
+It will be done in two steps.
+See discussion below Theorem \ref{journe}

-\begin{theorem} \cite{J1988} Let ${\mathcal E}$ and $\mathcal{F}$ be two continuous transverse foliations with uniformly smooth leaves, of some manifold.
-If $\phi$ is uniformly smooth along the leaves of $\mathcal{E}$ and $\mathcal{F}$, then $\phi$ is smooth. \end{theorem}
+\begin{theorem} \cite{J1988} Let ${\mathcal E}$ and $\mathcal{F}$ be two continuous transverse foliations with uniformly smooth leaves, of some manifold $N$, not necessarily compact.
+If the function $\phi:N\to \R^{m}$ is uniformly smooth along the leaves of $\mathcal{E}$ and $\mathcal{F}$, then $\phi$ is smooth. \end{theorem}

 We want to see that the immersions of the sets $BC(x)$, {\em the connected component of $AC(x)\cap B_{\eps}(x)$ containing $x$}, are smooth along transverse foliations.
 However, in our case we do not have smoothness along two transverse foliations {\em a priori}, so we proceed as Wilkinson in \cite{W2013}: first we prove that the immersions of $BC(x)$ are uniformly smooth along unstable and center leaves in a neighborhood of $x$.
-Since $\mathcal{F}^{u}$ and $\mathcal{F}^{c}$ are transverse foliations in each center-unstable leaf $W^{cu}(y)$, applying Journ\'e to each of this leaf we obtain smoothness along the foliation $\mathcal{F}^{cu}$.
+Since $\mathcal{F}^{u}$ and $\mathcal{F}^{c}$ are transverse foliations within each center-unstable leaf $W^{cu}(y)$, applying Journ\'e to each of these leaves we obtain smoothness along the foliation $\mathcal{F}^{cu}$.
 Note that this smoothness is uniform in a neighborhood of each $x$ (Proposition \ref{journe.cu}).

 In this way we obtain two continuous transverse foliations, $\mathcal{F}^{s}$ and $\mathcal{F}^{cu}$, with uniformly smooth leaves, along whose leaves the immersion of $BC(x)$ is uniformly smooth.
 Journ\'e's Theorem \ref{journe} then implies that $BC(x)$ is smooth.
-This, in turn, implies that $AC(x)$ is a $C^{1}$-immersed manifold, and Theorem \ref{mteo:differentiability.AC} follows.
+This, in turn, implies that $AC(x)$ is an immersed $C^{1}$-manifold, and Theorem \ref{mteo:differentiability.AC} follows.

 \begin{proposition} Let $f:M\to M$ be a dynamically coherent partially hyperbolic diffeomorphism.
 Let $\phi$ be uniformly smooth along the leaves of $\mathcal{F}^{c}$ and $\mathcal{F}^{u}$ in a neighborhood of $x\in M$, then $\phi$ is uniformly smooth along the leaves of $\mathcal{F}^{cu}$ in a neighborhood of $x$ \end{proposition} \begin{proof}